eic/epic-prod/docs/RECO/25.07.0/index.md

             2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:37
                 3to50deg , Sub-directory or File Count:40
+                45to135deg , Sub-directory or File Count:46
             500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:18
+                3to50deg , Sub-directory or File Count:21
+                45to135deg , Sub-directory or File Count:28
             5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:69
+                3to50deg , Sub-directory or File Count:77
+                45to135deg , Sub-directory or File Count:86
 epic_craterlake_without_zdc , Sub-directory or File Count:2
     DIS , Sub-directory or File Count:1
         BeAGLE1.03.02-1.0 , Sub-directory or File Count:1
             eAu , Sub-directory or File Count:2
+                10x100 , Sub-directory or File Count:2
+                    q2_10to100 , Sub-directory or File Count:6798
+                    q2_1to10 , Sub-directory or File Count:5096
+                5x41 , Sub-directory or File Count:2
+                    q2_10to100 , Sub-directory or File Count:3897
+                    q2_1to10 , Sub-directory or File Count:3398
     SIDIS , Sub-directory or File Count:2
         D0_ABCONV , Sub-directory or File Count:1
             HFsim-BeAGLE , Sub-directory or File Count:1
+                BeAGLE1.03.01-1.0 , Sub-directory or File Count:1
+                    eAu , Sub-directory or File Count:2
+                        10x100 , Sub-directory or File Count:1
+                            q2_1to10000 , Sub-directory or File Count:41241
+                        5x41 , Sub-directory or File Count:1
+                            q2_1to10000 , Sub-directory or File Count:21642
         Lc_ABCONV , Sub-directory or File Count:1
             HFsim-BeAGLE , Sub-directory or File Count:1
+                BeAGLE1.03.01-1.0 , Sub-directory or File Count:1
+                    eAu , Sub-directory or File Count:1
+                        10x100 , Sub-directory or File Count:1
+                            q2_1to10000 , Sub-directory or File Count:34833
 ```